hustf/BitmapMaps.jl/README.md

     - vector graphics and text

 # Current state

+A first map has been made with scripting, ad hoc calculations and A4 sheets.
+We're streamlining the production of maps.
+The current commit adds a tool for reusing downloaded files in other projects, `copy_relevant_tifs_to_folder`.

-Debugging 5).
-Code copied from environment 'geoarrays' and in package 'RouteMap.jl' ' / example/ split '.
+In the pipeline, we're debugging 5).
+Code is adapted from environment 'geoarrays' and in package 'RouteMap.jl' ' / example/ split '.

-A first map was made with scripting, ad hoc calculations and A4 sheets.

 Some changes from scripting workflow: